AN-ACC: Underestimating resident needs could cost you over $115,815 a year

 What changes for clinical, finance and the board

-The effect shows up differently across the organisation.
+The benefits look different across the organisation.

-Finance gains a corrected baseline rather than a one‑off adjustment, with revenue recovered once and then retained month after month.
+• Finance gains a corrected baseline rather than a one‑off adjustment, with revenue recovered once and then retained month after month.

 Start the conversation